Volunteer and Intern in Vietnam

 Vietnam is well worth exploring further after your placement.
 Hike in mountainous Sapa, stare in awe at Halong Bay’s soaring limestone islets, or shop for a new tailor-made wardrobe in fashion capital Hoi An.
 If this all sounds too chaotic you can head south and enjoy the laid-back beaches on the island of Phu Quoc.

-Many volunteers choose to travel on through Southeast Asia to Thailand, Cambodia, or Laos, which can be done affordably - if not always quickly - by bus and train.
+Many volunteers choose to travel on through Southeast Asia to Thailand, or Cambodia, which can be done affordably - if not always quickly - by bus and train.
 There are also now many low-cost airlines, which allow you to explore the region further in a limited amount of time.